 Government statements slowing car sales recovery

 Continuing confusion over Net Zero targets is slowing the recovery of motor sales.
 Seán Kemple, Managing Director of Close Brothers Motor Finance, said, “March marks a year since the first UK national lockdown, and the industry has evolved remarkably during this time.
-“New car sales are going ahead through click and collect, or click and deliver, services, and dealers continue to adopt new ways … [Read more...]
+“New car sales are going ahead through click and collect, or click and deliver, services, … [Read more...]